ZackDibe/hiragana-katakana-prompt/README.md

 `$(hirakata katakana)`

-Only select an Katakana characters
+Only select a Katakana characters

 ## TO-DO